chili-publish/grafx-documentation/docs/CHILI_GraFx/platform_api/reference.md

 ```

-Request model that is used in the response for the new user in GraFx.
+Request model that is used to return new user ID after creation in GraFx.

 ### Properties